aws-samples/reinvent2019-svs217/README.md

 In the above sample metadata section, it specifies the MIT-0 (MIT no attribution) license as the license for the project.
 The LicenseUrl field specifies that the text of the license can be found in a file called `LICENSE` in the same directory as the SAM template.
 Go ahead and add that file.
 You can find the text of the MIT-0 license in the README of [this GitHub project](https://github.com/aws/mit-0).

 NOTE: You do not have to specify a license and license url in order to publish an app to SAR, but apps without an open source license cannot be shared publicly.
+We're adding this license here since we'd like to be able to share the app publicly later on in this tutorial.

 ### Create a S3 bucket for packaging your SAR apps

-Next, use the AWS CLI to create an S3 bucket that will be used for packaging your application for publishing to SAR.
+Next, use the AWS CLI to create a S3 bucket that will be used for packaging your application for publishing to SAR.

 ```sh
 $ aws s3 mb s3://<your bucket name>